Routing

 $router->addRoute('/<presenter>/<action>', /* ... */);

-// absolute URL including hostname (but scheme-relative)
+// absolute URL including domain (relative to the scheme)

 $router->addRoute('//<lang>.example.com/<presenter>/<action>', /* ... */);

-// absolute URL including schema
+// absolute URL including scheme

 $router->addRoute('https://<lang>.example.com/<presenter>/<action>', /* ... */);